PlayFab/PlayFabMultiplayer/TraceScripts/README.md

 ### iOS: Instructions

-1. Download the [`PlayFabMultiplayerLogger.json` file](iOS/PlayFabMultiplayerLogger.json) from this repo
+1. Download the [`PlayFabMultiplayerLogger.json` file](iOS/PlayFabMultiplayerLogger.json) from this repo.
 2. Connect the iOS device to a mac device.
 3. Enable **FileSharing** for your application.
 This can be done through the **Info.plist** file of your application.
 4. Open the finder application on a Mac, locate your connected iOS device section, and select it.